Center City Philadelphia 1528 Walnut St, Suite 1414

 All fees are due at the time of service and payable by cash, check or credit card (Visa, MasterCard or Discover).
 Checks should be made payable to “Rittenhouse Psychiatric Associates” or “RPA.”
 Accounts that are delinquent may be sent to collections.
 All patients are required to keep an active credit card on file (used for missed appointments, phone appointments, late cancellations, administrative work, letters & family conferences).
 If a patient misses two appointments, they will be required to prepay via credit card when scheduling.
 There are no changes to these policies, when someone other than the patient is paying for visits.
 Additionally, paying for visits does not change confidentiality; a patient’s progress, medical record and any privileged information can still only be given with direct consent from the patient.

 Rittenhouse Psychiatric Associates providers are out-of-network for all medical insurance companies.
 If you have out-of-network mental health benefits, we will be happy to assist you by supplying bills, diagnosis and other information that is requested by your carrier for reimbursement.
 Patients are responsible for submitting their own claims if they choose to do so.
 Reimbursement is not guaranteed.
+Insurance companies do not always reimburse for virtual appointments (even if a patient has out-of-network benefits), and it is the patient’s responsibility to discuss this with their insurance company directly, prior to making an appointment.
 Rittenhouse Psychiatric Associates and its employees do not accept Medicare.
 Therefore, individuals with Medicare are agreeing that they will not submit receipts for visits to Medicare (doing so is fraud).

 Our providers generally do not release patient evaluations, progress notes or therapy notes.
 A summary of care will be provided to patients and/or third parties when medical records are requested.
 The above administrative rates apply to such requests and the card on file will be used for this service.